 Bonus Points

 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
+Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 If you've got a lot of monthly spending for your business, it makes sense to get a card that'll maximize your rewards.
 However, there is a whole host of cards out there — from those that charge no annual fee to those that'll give you big benefits in return for your loyalty.
-Among the most premium small-business credit cards are the Capital One Venture X Business and The Business Platinum Card® from American Express.
+Among the most premium small-business cards are the Capital One Venture X Business and The Business Platinum Card® from American Express.
 Both have a lot to offer their customers and provide flexible spending, so let's break down their benefits, earnings, and value to see which one better suits your needs

-Venture X Business vs Business Platinum Card Welcome Offer
+Venture X Business vs. Business Platinum Card Welcome Offer

 Capital One Venture X Business